farcire/curby/refined-prd.md

 - **Description:** The system will directly ingest and use data from the official SFMTA source for Mission & SOMA.
 - **Acceptance Criteria:**
   - [ ] The system uses Active Streets (3psu-pn9h) as the geometry backbone.
-  - [ ] Other datasets (meters, regulations) are joined or overlaid onto this backbone.
+  - [ ] Metered data is joined via CNN key.
+  - [ ] Non-metered regulations (`hi6h-neyh`) are spatially joined and geometrically analyzed (using offset vectors) to map specific regulations to the correct left/right blockface.

 **FR-006: Error Reporting System**
 - **Description:** Allow users to report incorrect parking rules they encounter.